Recognizing Infection Prevention Week: 5 Tips for Facilities (2026)

 • Celebrating the Fundamentals of Infection Prevention (2023)

-IIPW is celebrated annually throughout the third week of October.
-In 1986, it was first established as a national observance by president Ronald Reagan.
-However, it has since become recognized and observed by countries around the world, including the United Kingdom, Australia, and Canada.
+Infection preventionist week is celebrated annually throughout the third week of October.
+It was first established as a national observance in 1986 by President Ronald Reagan.
+However, it has since become recognized and observed by countries around the world, including the UK, Australia, and Canada.
+Infection prevention week 2026 falls between October 18 and 24.

 5 Infection Prevention Week Ideas for Facilities

 While APIC provides suggestions on how to promote the annual theme of IIPW, there’s no one-size-fits-all approach to celebrating.
-Whether you’re looking for small or big ideas for infection prevention week, here are five meaningful ways your facility can get more involved.
+Whether you’re looking for small or big ideas for infection prevention week games, posters, and beyond, here are five meaningful ways your facility can get more involved.

 1. Run an Educational Campaign on Infection Control Practices